MaryamShazz/Cybersecurity-AI-Portfolio/Huawei HCIA-Security V4.0/README.md

 My objective in taking this course was to build a strong foundation in enterprise network security while becoming familiar with Huawei's security technologies.
 Since Huawei networking equipment is widely deployed across many organizations in my region, I wanted to understand how enterprise networks are designed, secured, and managed using Huawei firewalls and related technologies.

-By the end of the course, I aimed to understand the principles behind firewall deployment, network segmentation, authentication, cryptography, PKI, VPN technologies, and high availability, providing a solid foundation for future cybersecurity study and hands-on projects.
+By the end of the course, I aimed to understand the principles behind firewall deployment, network segmentation, authentication, cryptography, PKI, VPN technologies, and high availability, providing a solid foundation for future cybersecurity study and hands on projects.

 ---